-The Center for Leadership plays a critical role in helping students achieve these outcomes, especially in learning how to engage others in action.
+The Marvin Center plays a critical role in helping students achieve these outcomes, especially in learning how to engage others in action.
 Our programs help students understand that leadership is their ability to influence, show mutual respect, and develop a spirit of compromise and goal setting.

-The Center for Leadership encourages all students to explore and enhance their personal leadership skills and earn the BGSU Leadership Certificate.
+The Marvin Center encourages all students to explore and enhance their personal leadership skills and earn the BGSU Leadership Certificate.

-The Center for Leadership aspires to graduate leaders who, by knowing themselves and through active engagement at BGSU, serve their community and the world in ethical ways that promote collaboration and social change
+The C. Raymond Marvin Center for Student Leadership aspires to graduate leaders who, by knowing themselves and through active engagement at BGSU, serve their community and the world in ethical ways that promote collaboration and social change.

-The Center for Leadership is leadership in action!
-In alignment with BGSU’s academic mission and learning outcomes the CfL unites campus programs and services to teach students comprehensive leadership development.
+The C. Raymond Marvin Center for Student Leadership is leadership in action!
+In alignment with BGSU’s academic mission and learning outcomes the Marvin Center unites campus programs and services to teach students comprehensive leadership development.
 As students actively engage in leadership they will practice and demonstrate the skills, knowledge and attitudes required of ethical and life-long leaders.

 Resources and Initiatives